Advertisement

 WHO Declares Public Health Emergency Over Bundibugyo Ebola Outbreak in DRC and Uganda

-The World Health Organisation has upgraded the risk assessment to Very High at the national level as cases spread across 16 health zones in the Democratic Republic of the Congo.
+The World Health Organization has upgraded the risk assessment to Very High at the national level as cases spread across 16 health zones in the Democratic Republic of the Congo.

 Share: